Meshtastic Configuration

 , andROUTER_CLIENT

 should not be used.
-For more information see the Meshtastic docs. - Node Info Broadcast Interval:
+For more information see the Meshtastic docs. - Node Info Broadcast Interval: as low as

 1200